bhanmrinal/cf-project/docs/RESPONSIBLE_AI.md

 ### 1. AI Tools Used

 - **ChatGPT & Claude Playground**
-  - Used inside the IDE and occasionally for web UI.
+  - Used inside browser and occasionally for web UI.
 - **Gemini code assistant on VSCode**
-  - Used for minor completions and boilerplate (e.g., simple loops, type hints).
+  - Used for minor completions and boilerplate (e.g.,pydantic models, api routes, loops, type hints).

 No external proprietary code generators (beyond the above) or closed‑source model weights were embedded directly in the repository.